npm/npm/doc/files/package.json.md

 If you set `"private": true` in your package.json, then npm will refuse to publish it.

 This is a way to prevent accidental publication of private repositories.
-If you would like to ensure that a given package is only ever published to a specific registry (for example, an internal registry), then use the `publishConfig` object described below to override the `registry` config param at publish-time.
+If you would like to ensure that a given package is only ever published to a specific registry (for example, an internal registry), then use the `publishConfig` dictionary described below to override the `registry` config param at publish-time.

 ## publishConfig